popcor255/katacoda-tekton/getting-started-tekton-pipelines/step4.md

 ```

 Before you can create your `TaskRun`, you must create a `secret` to push your image
-to your desired image registry:
+to your desired image registry.

-**Note:** You can get your Docker access token at [Docker Hub](https://hub.docker.com/settings/security).
+**Note** You can get your Docker access token at [Docker Hub](https://hub.docker.com/settings/security).

 ```bash
 kubectl create secret docker-registry regcred \